 In the last few decades our understanding of autism has advanced far beyond its original definition to include autistic adults.
 Dr. Leo Kanner, who first coined the term in 1943, primarily saw it as a childhood psychosis.
-We now know this to be untrue; in fact the very first child Kanner diagnosed, Donald Triplett, is still alive today!
+We now know this to be untrue; in fact the very first child Kanner diagnosed, Donald Triplett, lived until 2023!
 Autistic adults face their own unique challenges.

 A large number of adults have grown up without receiving an appropriate diagnosis.
 This may be due to financial factors, long waiting lists, misdiagnosis or even gender (the incorrect notion that only boys are autistic is still commonplace.)
 Without a full understanding of themselves, they will likely have grown up with a lot of anxiety due to sensory overload or the stress of ‘masking.’
 Some may even have spent time in to psychiatric units when autistic burnout is mistaken for a nervous breakdown.